 The representation should not assume that the reader has prior knowledge of the actual sign used by the applicant.
 Instead, “the description must stand on its own to identify the trade mark” 14 .

-15 Where an applicant seeks to register a colour or colours as a trade mark, the applicant will be required to file with the application either:
+Where an applicant seeks to register a colour or a combination of colours as a trade mark, the applicant will be required to file with the application either 15 :

-- a description of the colour(s) using a widely known and readily available colour standard (such as the colour indexing scheme of the Pantone ® colour system).
+a clear description of the colour(s) using a widely known and readily available colour standard (such as the colour indexing scheme of the Pantone® colour system).

-The description of the trade mark should also include information on how the colour(s) are being used, or are to be used, in relation to their goods or services, such as in this example:
+As indicated above, the colour(s) in the mark must be described using a widely known and readily available colour standard.
+The description of the trade mark should also include information on how the colour(s) are being used, or are proposed to be used, in relation to the specified goods or services, such as in this example:

 Where the mark consists of the overall shape of the goods or a container, it is difficult to represent the shape by a single front view, which may not show whether it has a round profile or is four-sided.
 Unless the subject matter can be demonstrated by a single perspective view, multiple views of the shape are necessary.
 The more complex the shape, the more likely it is that multiple views will be necessary.
 When multiple views are shown, each view should be named, for example, front view or side view.

 A written description will also be required that distinguishes the mark from a two-dimensional trade mark although the written description need not be supplied at the date of filing.
 Where the applicant is claiming other features appearing on the shape mark such as words or devices, the written description should include a claim on any such words or devices appearing on the mark.
 The words may also be entered in the “mark name” field on the application form.
 For example, the following descriptions would be acceptable:

 - Where only the shape is being claimed:

 The mark consists of a three-dimensional shape of a [eg. container], as shown in the representation attached to the application

 - Where the shape and a device appearing on the shape, are being claimed: